ebresafegaga/oii/README.md

     | _ -> . (* refutation case makes the OCaml type checker work a little harder to verify totality *)

-(* Yes, the OCaml typechecker can see this is not possible (zero fin has no inhabitants), so it gives you a way to say: "this is BS" aka "ex falso quodlibet" if you look from the Curry-Howard lens *) let magic : zero fin -> 'a = function
+(* Yes, the OCaml typechecker can see this is not possible (zero fin has no inhabitants), so it gives you a way to say: "this is BS!" aka "ex falso quodlibet" if you look from the Curry-Howard lens *) let magic : zero fin -> 'a = function
     | _ -> .